Birmingham Investment Guide

 Enter Details to Download Now

 Birmingham is the second-largest city in the UK and provides a perfect opportunity to invest in property.
 The city ranks as one of the best investment opportunities in Europe.
-It has an economy of £24.8 billion, which is the strongest recorded outside of London.
+It has an economy of £24.8 billion, which is one of the strongest recorded outside of London.
 Therefore, it may come as no surprise that global businesses such as HSBC, Deutsche Bank and PwC are relocating their headquarters to the city.
-This demonstrates Birmingham’s universal appeal that doesn’t just halter at the business enterprise.
+While the Covid-19 pandemic has certainly caused some damage to the region’s economic strength, Birmingham’s universal appeal hasn’t faltered to mega businesses.

 Due to the rise in Birmingham’s profile, the city was announced as the new host for the 2022 Commonwealth Games.
 As the largest sporting event for the UK since the 2012 London Olympics, Birmingham takes the limelight on a global stage, and as a result, an estimated £750 million will be generated to boost to its economy.
 It is predicted that the Games will bring a boost to tourism in Birmingham too.
 Between 500,000 to one million additional visitors are expected to visit Birmingham over the 11-day sporting event.